Where the digital chat solution handles 80% of customer inquiries

-To most people who opened a business school textbook or heard the “Increase revenue and reduce cost” mantra, it might sound like a dream scenario – yet, it is what UlrikKjær Larsen, owner of pakke.dk, and his 12 man team who offer shipping services in Denmark, Sweden and Norway experience.
+To most people who opened a business school textbook or heard the “Increase revenue and reduce cost” mantra, it might sound like a dream scenario.

-The secret to the IT chat solution lies in Pakke.dk analysing all incoming questions for customer service and determining what questions were support related and what questions were sales related.
+The secret to the IT chat solution lies in Pakke.dk analyzing all incoming customer inquiries and determining what questions were support-related and what questions were sales-related.

 Big impact with little effort

-Since Pakke.dk receives many inquires on weekends, AI chatbot seems like a perfect solution, which improved customer experience and customer satisfaction.
+Since Pakke.dk receives numerous customer inquires on weekends, AI chatbot seems like a perfect solution, which improves customer experience and customer satisfaction.

-With a digital chatbot, which can be easily trained for different languages, Pakke.dk considers to scale their business to other countries.
+With a digital chatbot, which can be easily trained for different languages, Pakke.dk considers scaling their business to other countries.